Last Updated: April 9, 2020 3:37PM

 Tip: Use templates to ensure consistent brand presence.
 Need to ensure your design is localization-ready?
 Test, test again, and test some more.
 Pseudo-localization (a form of QA testing) is a useful process that helps to reduce risk by revealing potential translation problems, such as user interface (UI) layout issues caused by special characters or string length.

 Remember: internationalization enables localization.
-Building a library of internationalized objects will spare you from rework as you resolve how to localize software into multiple languages.
+Building a library of internationalized objects will spare you from rework as you resolve how to localize a software application into multiple languages.
 These include:

 - User interface design elements